-- You’re serving in the National Guard or AmeriCorps.
+- You’re serving in the National Guard or Americorps.

 - You’re completing a medical or dental residency.

-Unsubsidized Loans will accrue interest while in deferment, and all loans will accrue interest in forbearance.
+Note that unsubsidized loans will accrue interest while in deferment, and all loans will accrue interest in forbearance.
 That means your loan balance might be substantially higher when you start paying again.

-Aspire and military personnel
+Aspire student loan assistance for military personnel

 If you’d prefer to reach Aspire via email, you can do so using its contact form.

-For general correspondence or to submit forms, use the following address:
+For general correspondence, or to submit forms, use the following address: